MicrosoftDocs/learn/learn-pr/azure/aks-deployment-pipeline-github-actions/includes/7-exercise-build-production-image.md

         branches: [ main ]
     ```

 1. Remove the `branches` key and replace it with the `tags` key.
-This tag says that you'll run this workflow only on specific tags.
+This key means this workflow is only run on specific tags.

     ```yaml
     name: Build and push the tagged build to production